EddyVerbruggen/nativescript-homekit/README.md

 You can run the demo app from the root of the project by typing `npm run demo.ios`.

 ## A bit of context
 As mentioned [here](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40015050-CH1-SW1), HomeKit is a framework for communicating with and controlling connected home automation accessories that support Apple's HomeKit Accessory Protocol.
 HomeKit apps enable users to discover compatible accessories and configure them.
-Users can also create actions to control accessories (such as a thermostat or light), group them together, and trigger them by using Siri.
+Users can also create actions to control accessories (such as a thermostat or lightbulb), group them together, and trigger them by using Siri.

 HomeKit objects are stored in a database residing on the user’s iOS device, which is synchronized over iCloud to other iOS devices.
 HomeKit supports remote access to accessories, multiple user devices, and multiple users.
 HomeKit also handles security and privacy for you.